-This clinical trial studies the side effects and how well Optune delivered electric field therapy works in treating children with high-grade glioma or supratentorial ependymoma that has come back, is getting worse, or does not respond to treatment.
-The Optune device is worn on the head and produces changing electrical fields that may break up and kill tumor cells.
+This clinical trial studies the side effects and how well Optune delivered electric field therapy works in treating children with high-grade glioma or supratentorial ependymoma that has come back after a period of improvement (recurrent) or is growing, spreading, or getting worse (progressive) or with newly diagnosed diffuse intrinsic pontine glioma (DIPG).
+The Optune system is worn on the head and produces changing electrical fields that may break up and kill tumor cells.

 Inclusion Criteria